onu22/euromonitor/README.md

 ### **Note**

-- Database runs in a docker container
+- sql server runs in a docker container
 - API is protected by Azure AD
 - to view the token being passed, see request header on browser's network tab.